paypal/gimel/udc/docs/CONTRIBUTING.md

-# Contributing to Gimel
+# Contributing to UDC

 ## Discussions

-Our recommendation is to start a slack discussion as soon as you have an idea for contributing to Gimel.
+Our recommendation is to start a slack discussion as soon as you have an idea for contributing to UDC.
 This will help you, other interested contributors & the committers get to common grounds early in time.
-Contact the gimel-dev community on [slack](https://gimel-dev.slack.com).
+Contact the udc-dev community on [slack](https://udc-dev.slack.com).

 --------------------------------------------------------------------------------------------------------------------